JuliaLang/julia/doc/stdlib/base.rst

 .. function:: code_lowered(f, types)

-   Returns the lowered code for the method matching the given generic function and type signature
+   Returns an array of lowered ASTs for the methods matching the given generic function and type signature.

 .. function:: code_typed(f, types)

-   Returns the lowered and type-inferred code for the method matching the given generic function and type signature
+   Returns an array of lowered and type-inferred ASTs for the methods matching the given generic function and type signature.

 .. function:: code_llvm(f, types)

-   Prints the LLVM bitcodes generated for running the method matching the given generic function and type signature to STDOUT
+   Prints the LLVM bitcodes generated for running the method matching the given generic function and type signature to STDOUT.

 .. function:: code_native(f, types)

-   Prints the native assembly instructions generated for running the method matching the given generic function and type signature to STDOUT
+   Prints the native assembly instructions generated for running the method matching the given generic function and type signature to STDOUT.